DogToken/docs/src/ecosystem/token-listing/README.md

 ## To add to Token List

 Join the `#listing-requests` channel in [Discord](https://discord.gg/RSQZDGThfU) and discuss with admins there.
 Please be prepared to provide all information about your project.

-## To become a Farmable Token

-Please read [Farm Allocation Algorithm](/products/amm-exchange/farm-allocation-algorithm/) section - our farm listings are automated.